 A panic ensued after a car crashed into a Whole Foods grocery store on Wednesday morning.
 Residents inside the beltline experienced a roller coaster of emotions upon hearing the news, assuming that the only Whole Foods that existed was the one located at Ridgewood Shopping Center.
-According to WRAL, the crash happened early in the morning at a Whole Foods in North Raleigh.
+The crash happened early in the morning at a Whole Foods in North Raleigh.

 Nevertheless, Ridgewood shoppers were still rattled.

-“Oh my gah, y’all, I was having flashbacks to when the Volvo drove up the steps at Hayes Barton and that time a car ran into Quail Ridge Books when it was at Ridgewood.
+“Oh my gah, y’all, I was having flashbacks to when the Volvo drove up the steps at Hayes Barton and that time a car ran into Quail Ridge Books at Ridgewood.
 I just thought ‘Not again.
 Not Whole Foods’.
-We’ve been through enough,” said Anna Elizabeth Summers, loading reusable grocery bags full of non-GMO kale into her Yukon.
+We’ve been through enough,” said Anna Elizabeth Summers, as she loaded her reusable grocery bags full of non-GMO kale into her Yukon.

 “Thank God this wasn’t our Whole Foods.
 Remember that time Oprah’s Stedman was sitting in the dining area?
 What if this had been him?
 What if we lost Oprah’s Stedman?!?!” cried her friend, Mary Ellen Anderson.